A body is discovered with the dismembered parts of six victims stitched together like a puppet, nicknamed by the press as the ‘ragdoll’.

 Ragdoll has multiple perspectives which was good because I liked comparing how each of them were coping with the ragdoll killer and if it was affecting them mentally, physically and emotionally.
 Fawkes was my absolute favourite character and I loved reading from his perspective.
 I was disappointed when we switched to another character’s point of view and I was happy to go back to Fawkes.
 He was such a fascinating character to me and I was drawn to him right from the start.
 I’m excited to see what happens next for his character and what he will do after that shocking ending!

 One thing I didn’t like about this book was the media and the journalists.
 They are constantly criticising Fawkes when it comes to saving the victims and when he has a victim on lockdown, the media then broadcasts to the world where Fakes is hiding the victim!
 Gee, you did a great job there!
 You might as well point a flashing sign next to the building saying “The victim is hiding in here!
 Come and kill him/her!”
-I just don’t think that part of the book was realistic and I doubt the media would try and get that person killed?
+I just don’t think that part of the book was realistic and I doubt the media would then try and get that person killed?
 It just didn’t make sense to me and was the only off-putting thing about this book.
 I doubt the police would be so careless about someone they are trying to protect!
 It also extremely irritated me when the media were putting a countdown clock on their screen and creating so much unnecessary drama!
 This was the part of the book I found to be irritating and unrealistic.

 I love how as we get further into the book everything starts falling into place.
 You can see the bits and pieces slowly begin to unravel and then all the pieces begin falling into place.
 It was so interesting watching all of them come together and slowly put the pieces together.
 The ending had a good twist and I hadn’t realised it was part of a series.
 I am definitely eager to continue this series because I have become so attached to Fawkes.
 I am so eager to see what happens next because the ending was a bit intense and I have no idea what will happen now.
 Considering this is a debut, I was seriously impressed with the writing and the plot.
 It kept me wanting more and I couldn’t stop turning page after page.
 I was always disappointed when I had to put my phone away and start work.
 The first thing I did on my break was reach for my phone and immediately pick up where I had left of.
-If you enjoy easing thrillers and murder mystery books then I would definitely recommend this!
+If you enjoy reading thrillers and murder mystery books then I would definitely recommend this!
 It is full of interesting twists and it’s such a unique story.